There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

-- Keep a log of the common questions your business is receiving before they buy.
+- Keep a log of the questions you’re receiving before they buy.

-- Ask the community through social media, emails, phone calls, and live chats.
+- Ask the community through social, emails, calls, and live chats.

 It’s really simple and doing these two items will bring about hundreds (if not thousands) of additional topics for your business blog posts.